ythuang0522/homopolish/README.md

 optional arguments:
   -h, --help            show this help message and exit

-  -a Draft Genome File Path --Draft genome file path
+  -a ASSEMBLY,    --Draft genome file path
                         [REQUIRED] Path to a assembly genome.
   -s SKETCH_PATH, --sketch_path SKETCH_PATH
                         Path to a mash sketch file.